chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 elements of G as byte strings: common choices would be SEC1 uncompressed or compressed {{SEC1}} for elliptic curve groups or big endian integers of a fixed (per-group) length for prime field DH.
-We fix two elements M and N in the prime-order subgroup of G as defined in the table in this document for common groups, as well as a generator P of the (large) prime-order subgroup of G. P is specified in the document defining the group, and so we do not repeat it here.
+We fix two random elements M and N in the prime-order subgroup of G as defined in the table in this document for common groups, as well as a generator P of the (large) prime-order subgroup of G. The algorithm for selecting M and N is defined in {{pointgen}}.
+Importantly, this algorithm chooses M and N such that their discrete log is not known.
+P is specified in the document defining the group, and so we do not repeat it here.

 || denotes concatenation of strings.
 We also let len(S) denote the
 length of a string in bytes, represented as an eight-byte little-